deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 * smart: electricity DataFrame of a dwelling.

 ## Friday presentations
+-

 ## Python notebooks
-Most notebooks are well commented, apart from lines where the programming is basic Python (for data science).
+All notebooks have been well commented, apart from lines where the programming is basic Python (for data science).
 Besides commenting code, i try to document all changes by committing small changes to GitHub.
 ![github_commits](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/github_commits.png)